 — Surya Suravarapu (@surya_s) February 5, 2020

-Each one of us, including our users and customers, has a life situation with the current state, say X. We aspire to move to a better future state, say Y. There are constraints or limitations that we cannot make the change all by ourselves.
-Here is where we look to hire something to make that progress from X to Y. That something can be your product and that someone can be your customer, only if you understand their motivations and constraints well enough.
+Each of us, including our users and customers, has a life situation with the current state, say X. We aspire to move to a better future state, say Y. There are constraints or limitations that we cannot make the change all by ourselves.
+Here is where we look to hire something to make that progress from X to Y. Something can be your product, and that someone can be your customer, only if you understand their motivations and constraints well enough.

 In Klement’s words, “Markets grow and transform whenever customers have a Job to be Done, and then buy a product to complete it.”
 A transformation process indeed.

 James Clear writes in Atomic Habits about the source of innovation.
 Guess what it is?
 The desire for progress from the state of suffering to a better one.
 “Suffering drives progress.
-The source of all suffering is the desire for a change in state.
+The source of all suffering is the desire for a state change.
 This [desire] is also the source of all progress.
 The desire to change your state is what powers you to take action.
-It is wanting more that pushes humanity to seek improvements, develop new technologies, and reach for a higher level.”
+It is wanting more that pushes humanity to seek improvements, develop new technologies, and reach a higher level.”
 Understanding customer habits (which we will get into shortly) is a powerful input for driving innovation.